CRIMINAL JUSTICE – CORRECTIONS A.A.S.

 - Identify current trends in institutional and community-based corrections.

 - Apply correctional theory and law to real world scenarios within institutional and community-based corrections.

 - Identify factors relating to juveniles and crime, current trends and issues relating to juvenile justice, and treatment and rehabilitation of juveniles including alternative and diversion programs.

 - Understand and identify current practices in corrections administration.

-Career opportunities will vary included, but not limited to: Local, state and federal correctional institutions as Correction Officers, Supervisor of Correctional Officers, juvenile detention centers, and positions within alternative programs such as Victims’ Advocate, Case Management, or Case Counselor.
-Community-based correction positions such as Probation Officer or Parole Officer begins with an A.A.S. at Cayuga, however will require transfer to a four-year institution for additional education.
+Career opportunities will vary including, but not limited to: Local, state and federal correctional institutions as Correction Officers, Supervisor of Correctional Officers, juvenile detention centers, and positions within alternative programs such as Victims Advocate, Case Management, or Case Counselor.
+Community-based correction positions such as Probation Officer or Parole Officer begins with an AAS at Cayuga but will require transfer to a four-year institution for additional education.

-The candidate for the Associate in Applied Science in Criminal Justice: Corrections must meet the following requirements:
+The candidate for the AAS in Criminal Justice: Corrections program must meet the following requirements:

 - Completion of all required credits – 63 total

 - Cumulative average of no less than a 2.0

 |CJ 115||Criminal Law||3|